renpy/renpy/sphinx/source/screens.rst

 `roll_forward`
     If true, roll forward will be enabled when the screen is used in a ``call screen`` statement.
-If false, roll forward is disabled, and if None or not given, the value of :var:`config.call_screen_roll_forward` is used.
+If false, roll forward is disable, and if None, the value of :var:`config.call_screen_roll_forward` is used.

     When roll forwarding from a ``call screen`` statement, return values and terminal jumps are preserved, but other side effects will not occur.
-This means that if the screen only contains :func:`Jump` and :func:`Return` actions, it's safe to enable `roll_forward`.
-Other actions may have side-effects that will not occur during the roll_forward.
+This means that if the screen consists entirely of :func:`Jump` and :func:`Return` actions, it's safe to enable `roll_forward`.
+Other actions may have side-effects that will not occur duting the `roll_forward`.

 ::